aegith-lang/.github/profile/README.md

 Hello!
 I'm a Japanese junior high school student.
+I often use F#.
-I respect Rust and Go.
+However, I respect Rust and Go.

 # about Gria